phosseini/phosseini.github.io/_posts/2025-02-13-openai-model-spec-medical.markdown

 ## Providing Information Without Giving Advice

-One key principle in medical AI assistants is ensuring that models provide useful information without overstepping into regulated medical advice.
+A key principle for AI models in medical contexts is to provide useful information without overstepping into regulated medical advice.
 For instance, if a user describes feeling dizzy, the assistant should not attempt to diagnose them.
 Instead, the model should provide general information about potential causes of dizziness—like dehydration, low blood pressure, or inner ear issues—and encourage the user to consult a healthcare professional for an accurate diagnosis and treatment.
 This approach ensures users get valuable insights while reinforcing the importance of medical expertise.

 <p align="center">
   <img src="/assets/images/openai-dizzy-example.png" alt="Dizziness Example" style="max-width: 100%; height: auto;">